SignalK/charts-plugin/README.md

 #### Chart Tiles
 Chart tiles are retrieved using the url defined in the chart metadata.

-For chart files placed in the path(s) defined in the plugin configuration, the url will be:
+For local chart files located in the Chart Path(s) defined in the plugin configuration, the url will be:

 ```bash
 /signalk/chart-tiles/${identifier}/${z}/${x}/${y}